alicegodden/fishpi/README.md

 This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use and modification.

 # Citation:
 Publication of Fishpi to follow, please check back for full citation or contact authors, details below.
+In the meantime please reference this git repository.

 # Author & Contact:
 Dr Alice M. Godden